JerryWestrick/Knowledge_Engineer/Documentation/Why Knowledge Engineer/Philosophy.md

 ## 2. Semantic Searches
 In this solution we break the knowledge into arbitrary chunks of fixed size.
 We then tokenize the chunks.
 The chunk is then stored in a database that allows you to identify text that is **_semantically similar_** to the question you are asking.
 The Semantic Database will give you a rating of which chunks have Semantically similar words in proximity to each other.
 You then identify the chunk that "best matches", retrieve that text and feed that text to the AI, with your question.

-**_Although the semantic search itself is a wonder of modern IT_**, the concept of feeding the AI arbitrary "chunks" out of a knowledge base and hoping that the chunk is coherent, and that the Ai can make sense of the knowledge is doubtful at best.
+**_Although the semantic search itself is a wonder of modern IT_**, the concept of feeding the AI arbitrary "chunks" out of a knowledge base and hoping that the chunk is coherent, and that the AI can make sense of the knowledge is doubtful at best.

 #### Your Milage May Vary